 Apple TV+’s medical drama ‘Five Days at Memorial’ centers around the lives that get stuck in Memorial Medical Center and LifeCare Hospitals, two hospitals operating in the same building in New Orleans, Louisiana, during Hurricane Katrina and the subsequent flood.
-While the hurricane creates havoc and the flood isolates the hospital building incident commander of Memorial, Susan Mulderick, guides and leads her doctors and nurses to look after patients and their family members.
+While the hurricane creates havoc and the flood isolates the hospital building, the incident commander of Memorial, Susan Mulderick, guides and leads her doctors and nurses to look after patients and their family members.
 Susan also initiates the evacuation procedures by requesting immediate help.
 Since Susan is a significant presence at Memorial, the viewers must be eager to know whether the character has a real-life counterpart.
-Let us share the answer!

-Is Susan Mulderick Based on the Real Memorial Incident Commander?
+Susan Mulderick Was a Real Memorial Incident Commander

 Yes, Susan Mulderick is based on the eponymous then-incident commander of Memorial Medical Center (presently known as Ochsner Baptist Medical Center).
 During Hurricane Katrina and the days that followed, Susan guided the activities that happened in the hospital.
 She was the hospital’s nursing director at the time as well.
 As the longtime chairwoman of the hospital’s emergency-preparedness committee, Mulderick played an important role in the preparation of Memorial’s emergency plan, which lacked guidance in the wake of a complete power failure or flood.